 Transition Lenses: What you need to know

-Transition lenses some people love it some hate it.
+Some people love it some hate it.
 Why?
-They are basically a lens that turns into a sunglass indoor and back into regular optical lenses indoors.The benefits are obvious and it has been growing in popularity recently in the eyewear field.
-But there are still people who not only think it’s not worth it, but hate it.
+They are basically a lens that turns dark outdoors and back into regular optical lenses indoors so it eliminates the hassle of carrying two pair of glasses.
+Transition lenses been growing in popularity recently in the eyewear field.
+But there are still people who don't think they are worth it.

 Now, lets get into the details of whether or not transition lens are worth it for you.

 The pros are obvious: It’ll save you the hassle of carrying two frames (one regular glasses and a pair of sunglasses), another pro: the cost.
 A pair of sunglasses with prescription and tinting cost around 400 dollars assuming the average cost for the sunglasses frame is 200 dollars and the lens with tinting to be 100-200 dollars.
 A pair of eyeglasses with transition will cost you around 100-200 dollars extra on top of the cost of the frame you get.

 It’s obviously more cost effective to get transition lenses.

 Though, there are some legitimate concerns for transition lens.
 One of them is that some people do not like how slowly the transition lenses changes colors.
 People do not want to be stuck wearing sunglasses indoors.
 Though, with recent advancement in transition technology, the few minutes that it takes to change colors have dropped significantly to a few seconds.
 When I am with a patient and trying to introduce transition lenses, I usually demonstrate it with my own frames, expose my lens to UV light, and even before my explanation, the lenses changes back to regular glasses.
 It’s that fast now.

 I’ve actually timed how long my transition lenses change color and it clocked in at around 5 seconds to change from clear to dark and from dark to clear at around 1 minute.
 Which is not a long time.